opennode/waldur-core/docs/guide/openstack-migration.rst

 Data migration
 ++++++++++++++

-1. Create shared service settings for new OpenStack.
+1. Create shared service settings for new OpenStack and Zabbix.

 2. Run migration command with "dry-run" option to test data migration: